vhesener/Closures/README.md

 [![License](https://img.shields.io/github/license/vhesener/Closures.svg?style=plastic&colorB=68B7EB)]()
 [![Release](https://img.shields.io/github/release/vhesener/Closures.svg?style=plastic&colorB=68B7EB)]()

-`Closures`<sup><sup>beta</sup></sup> is an iOS Framework that adds [closure](https://developer.apple.com/library/content/documentation/Swift/Conceptual/Swift_Programming_Language/Closures.html) handlers to many of the popular UIKit and Foundation classes.
+`Closures` is an iOS Framework that adds [closure](https://developer.apple.com/library/content/documentation/Swift/Conceptual/Swift_Programming_Language/Closures.html) handlers to many of the popular UIKit and Foundation classes.
 Although this framework is a substitute for some Cocoa Touch design patterns, such as [Delegation & Data Sources](https://developer.apple.com/library/content/documentation/General/Conceptual/DevPedia-CocoaCore/Delegation.html) and [Target-Action](https://developer.apple.com/library/content/documentation/General/Conceptual/Devpedia-CocoaApp/TargetAction.html), the authors make no claim regarding which is a *better* way to accomplish the same type of task.
 Most of the time it is a matter of style, preference, or convenience that will determine if any of these closure extensions are beneficial.

 Whether you're a functional purist, dislike a particular API, or simply just want to organize your code a little bit, you might enjoy using this library.

 > ***<sub>note</sub>*** <br/>
-> `Closures`<sup><sup>beta</sup></sup> currently only supports projects written in **Swift 4.0**+.
+> `Closures` currently only supports projects written in **Swift 4.0**+.

 ***
 ## [Usage Overview](#usage-overview)